How to Prepare Your Dog for Hot Weather: Essential Summer Safety Tips

 2. Cooling Products That Work

-- Dog cooling vests – these use evaporation to pull heat away from the body.
+- Dog cooling vests that use evaporation to draw heat away.

-- Dog cooling bandanas – light, wearable options for mild days.
+- Dog cooling bandanas for light coverage on mild days.

 Sun Protection for Dogs